 Arrival at PVG

 After breakfast there was plenty of time to stow personal items and prepare for landing.
-The approach to PVG deviated around North Korea.
+The approach to PVG deviated around the Democratic People’s Republic of Korea (DPRK or North Korea).
 Not even Chinese aircraft enter that airspace.

 We flew past PVG and made the final approach from the south.
-We landed at 19:38 local time, about 15 minutes later than scheduled and 42 minutes after the projected time at takeoff.
+We landed at 19:38 local time, about 15 minutes later than scheduled and 42 minutes later than the projected time at takeoff.
 The total flight distance was 7,799 miles.

 We deplaned at a remote stand and were bused to Terminal 1.